Hrithik522/VPMS-JSSSTU/README.md

 8. Landing Page of the project is first.php file.

-Admin Credential
+Admin Credentials
-Username: admin123
+Username: admin123--
-Password: Admin@123
+Password: Admin@1234

 or Register a new user.